styczen/styczen.github.io/about.md

 tags: about
 ---

+Hello,
-I'm a software engineer currently working in R&D project in Gdansk, Poland.
+I'm Bartek and I'm a software engineer currently working in R&D robotics project in Gdansk, Poland.
 My daily responsibilities consist of computer vision system processing.
+I'm working mainly in C++, Python using OpenCV, Open3D and PCL libraries.

+On this website, I'm describing some of my personal projects and things that I've learned during my work.